-We clearly showed that native plants will naturally colonize areas of Crooked Lake where Eurasian watermilfoil has been controlled.
+The 2011 and 2012 plot studies clearly showed that native plants will naturally colonize areas of Crooked Lake where Eurasian watermilfoil has been controlled.
 Manual removal effectively reduced milfoil abundance in our study plots.
-This reduced competition for light, and allowed native plants to colonize and spread in the plots.
+This dramatically increased the amount of light reaching the sediments, and allowed native plants to colonize and spread in the plots.
 In general, coontail and muskgrass were the most dominant native colonizers, together accounting for the vast majority of coverage and biovolume.
+However, the southwestern portion of the lake appeared to support a richer assemblage of native aquatic plants.